 - Discuss the work of the faculty member’s current and past graduate students.
 What kind of research are current graduate students doing now, and what kind of careers do former graduate students now have?

 - What kind of professional skills training opportunities will you have as a graduate student?
 Will you be able to publish, present at conferences, and network with peers?

-If at any point in this process you have a question, don’t hesitate to reach out.
-The School of Graduate Studies and our 60 academic units across all of Memorial’s campuses are committed to making admissions as clear and seamless for you as possible.
-In addition to our Graduate Officers who can serve as invaluable resources for you, our dedicated team of professional staff are available to answer any question you might have within one business day.
+If you have any other questions, please reach out.
+The School of Graduate Studies, as well as 60 academic units across all of Memorial’s campuses, are committed to making the admissions process clear and seamless.
+In addition to our Graduate Officers, who can serve as invaluable resources for you, our dedicated team of professional staff are available to answer any question you might have, within one business day.